ganeti/ganeti/doc/admin.rst

   specified with the second value of the --node option.
 Use this option to obtain a highly available instance that can be failed over to a remote node should the primary one fail.

+rbd
+  The instance will use Volumes inside a RADOS cluster as backend for its disks.
+It will access them using the RADOS block device (RBD).

 IAllocator
 ~~~~~~~~~~